o3de/o3de.org/content/docs/user-guide/_index.md

 ### Build with Familiar Tools

+Open 3D Engine uses the [CMake build tools](https://cmake.org/) for creating toolchain-specific build files, dependency management, testing, and automated code generation.
+Some of the advantages you get with O3DE's build system are:

-+ New standard CMAKE build system, which includes support for: CTest, O3DE Gems, and automated code generation
++ Easy support for creating and running automated tests.
-+ Projects generated are native IDE projects (Visual Studio 2017/2019, XCode, make, and others)
++ Your project has files created for, and are built with, your native IDE and toolchains.
-+ Enables **Edit and Continue** and profiling support (depending on your IDE or tools)
++ Enables **Edit and Continue** and profiling when compiler tools offer support.
-+ Proper dependency tree model to build only your targets of choice, with the correct dependencies
++ Creates and maintains a proper dependency tree for build targets, keeping them clean.

 For more information, see the following topics: